Second homes in some areas of France are subject to a surcharge on their local rates.

 Since 2017 the law allows the councils to increase the tax by between 5% and 60%.

-Only those councils located in an agglomeration of more than 50,000 inhabitants "where there is a marked imbalance between the supply of and demand for housing leading to serious difficulties of access to housing throughout the existing residential stock", can implement the surcharge.
+Only those councils located in an agglomeration of more than 50,000 inhabitants can implement the surcharge, "where there is a marked imbalance between the supply of and demand for housing leading to serious difficulties of access to housing throughout the existing residential stock".

 These areas are called 'zones tendues', corresponding to 1,151 communes in 28 agglomerations.
 Hence the name "surtax d'habitation pour les résidences secondaires en zone tendue".